NeonGeckoCom/sj201-interface/README.md

 ## `sj201 set-fan-speed <percent>`
 Set the fan speed to the specified speed as a percentage.
 >*NOTE*: On the SJ201R10, changing the fan speed is currently not persistent and
-> the fan will default to 100%.
-This command should only be used for validating
+> the fan will default to 100% after momentarily setting the requested speed.
+> Setting speed to 0 will turn off the fan until the Raspberry Pi is shut down,
-> that the fan changes to the set value momentarily.
+> at which point the fan will resume 100%.

 ## `init-ti-amp`
 Perform one-time initialization of the TAS5806 Audio Amplifier